 For the young teen artist, get him or her a new drawing notebook, pens, pencils, or markers for the trip.

 If you can get kids to do something educational (but still fun), that’s a bonus!
 Try having them do a word game with Mad Libs® with a sibling.
 Loads of laughter often results!
 These books are a blast from the past for me, I loved these books as a kid!
 They can be as silly or as serious as they want with it.

 If kids are within reach of each other, which could be good or bad depending on moods, they can play games.
-We love to play card games.
+We love to play card games on trips.

 FitSand (TM) Travel Zipper Carry EVA Hard Case for UNO Card Game – Black Box, Blacker Box, Best Protection for UNO Cards